-- An indication of the public key certificate flavour of Entity B's Certificate (that is, raw public key certificate or device certificate). - In the case where the Enrolee's certificate is a raw public key certificate: - A public key identifier for the raw public key in the certificate (see clause 10.1.2 "Public Key Identifiers"). - In the case where the Enrolee's certificate is an device certificate, CSE-ID certificate or AE-ID certificate: - A Globally unique identifier: The globally unique identifier which is also present in the subjectAltName extension of the Enrolee's certificate: - Device Certificate: A globally unique hardware instance identifier (such as the object identifier M2M Device ID in Annex H "Object Identifier Based M2M Device Identifier" oneM2M TS-0001 [1]) that is present in the device certificate.

-- CSE-ID Certificate: The public domain name representation of the CSE-ID as defined in oneM2M TS-0001 [1]. - AE-ID Certificate: The Absolute AE-ID assigned to the AE. - Trust Anchor Information: for the trust anchor certification for the Enrolee's certificate chain (see clause 8.1.2.2 "Path Validation and Certificate Status Verification").
+- An indication of the public key certificate flavour of Entity B's Certificate (that is, raw public key certificate or device certificate). - In the case where the Enrolee's certificate is a raw public key certificate: - A public key identifier for the raw public key in the certificate (see clause 10.1.2 "Public Key Identifiers"). - In the case where the Enrolee's certificate is an device certificate, CSE-ID certificate, Node-ID certificate or AE-ID certificate: - A Globally unique identifier: The globally unique identifier which is also present in the subjectAltName extension of the Enrolee's certificate: - Device Certificate: A globally unique hardware instance identifier (such as the object identifier M2M Device ID in Annex H "Object Identifier Based M2M Device Identifier" oneM2M TS-0001 [Error: Reference source not found]) that is present in the device certificate. - CSE-ID Certificate: The public domain name representation of the CSE-ID as defined in oneM2M TS-0001 [Error: Reference source not found]. - Node-ID Certificate: The Node-ID of a Node as defined in oneM2M TS-0001 [Error: Reference source not found]. - AE-ID Certificate: The Absolute AE-ID assigned to the AE. - Trust Anchor Information: for the trust anchor certification for the Enrolee's certificate chain (see clause 8.1.2.2 "Path Validation and Certificate Status Verification").